 As can be seen from Fig 12, regardless of which strategy the firms choose, firm profits and degree are positively correlated.
 As before, for a firm of given degree, the greedy strategy always brings the highest profit, the proportional strategy second highest, the average strategy second least and the random strategy the least profit.
 It can also be seen from Fig 13, that regardless of which strategy you choose, degree and profit rate are negatively related.
-This suggests that the higher the degree of a firm, the greater the profit of the firm but that the profit rate is not necessarily higher.
+This suggests that the profit rate of alliance network